 As we look further into 2021, there is no question Hollywood Studios will continue to be a big draw for guests who are still looking to experience the newer attractions for their first time, and of course, frogs who just can't get enough (like us!).
-So for those of you planning visits this spring and summer, now is definitely the time to purchase tickets and make your Park Pass if you haven't already!
-We know there will be even more demand after the opening of Star Wars: Galactic Starcruiser, the immersive Star Wars hotel, that is expected to open sometime in 2021.
+For those of you planning visits for the rest of the year, now is definitely the time to purchase tickets and make your Park Pass reservations if you haven't already!
+We know there will be even more demand after the opening of Star Wars: Galactic Starcruiser, the immersive Star Wars hotel, that is expected to open sometime in 2022.

-If you have questions about joining the virtual queue for Star Wars: Rise of the Resistance or catching sight of your favorite Toy Story pals, you've hopped to the right spot!
+If you have questions about Star Wars: Rise of the Resistance or catching sight of your favorite Toy Story pals, you've hopped to the right spot!
 We're here to help if you plan to visit Hollywood Studios during this time.

 Getting into Disney's Hollywood Studios

 We understand that most of you will want to try your luck at getting a Boarding Group for Star Wars: Rise of the Resistance.
-There will be more details later in this guide (we also have an entire post about how to navigate Boarding Groups), but Star Wars: Rise of the Resistance is currently the only ride at Disney World that uses a virtual queue.
+Starting Sept.
+23, Disney World is pausing the virtual queue for Rise of the Resistance, so there will be a traditional standby queue.
+There will be more details later in this guide (we also have an entire post about how to navigate Boarding Groups),

-Instead of previously opening at 10 a.m. and requiring that you must be inside the park, the virtual queue now opens at 7 a.m., and guests can check for an available Boarding Group as long as each person in their party has valid admission and a Disney Park Pass for Hollywood Studios.
+We mention this because, if the virtual queue is utilized at certain peak times, you'll want to try for a Boarding Group before you even arrive at the park!
+The virtual queue now opens at 7 a.m. each day, and guests can check for an available Boarding Group as long as each person in their party has valid admission and a Disney Park Pass for Hollywood Studios.
+(Note: You can only try joining a Boarding Group on the day of your visit — it cannot be made in advance.)
 This can be done in your Disney hotel room, or wherever else nearby you may be at that time (we successfully got a Boarding Group off-site about 20 miles away).
 The virtual queue reopens at 1 p.m. as a second chance for anyone who didn't get a Boarding Group in the morning.
 For this second distribution time, guests must be inside the park.

 The parking lot opens about an hour before the park is scheduled to open; parking trams are not currently available.
 The Disney Skyliner is typically up and running an hour before the park's official opening time from Disney's Caribbean Beach station, which is a great option for anyone staying at the resorts along the Skyliner route.
-When we recently stayed at Disney's Grand Floridian Resort, the buses started running by 8:50 a.m. (typically, bus service is supposed to start an hour before park open).
-We arrived at the bus stop at 8:42 a.m. and caught the second bus at 9 a.m.
-Know that buses can only take five to six groups (and some buses can hold up to 10 groups) at a time due to social distancing — there were already eight groups in front of us, so that's why we had to take the second bus!
+When we stayed at Disney's Grand Floridian Resort, the buses started running by 8:50 a.m. for a 10 a.m. opening (typically, bus service is supposed to start an hour before park open).

-The temperature screening, security check and park entrance's touchpoints were a breeze, and we passed through with minimal waits.
-Security is now using new touchless detectors that you simply walk through, and there are no finger scans at the touchpoints to minimize contact.
+Security check and park entrance's touchpoints were a breeze, and we passed through with minimal waits.
+Security is now using touchless detectors that you simply walk through.
+Note that finger scans at the touchpoints have returned.